okbreathe/jquery_plugins/okCollapse/README.md

 fadeSpeed      | 3,            | Higher = faster
-maxDuration    | 200,          | If the calculated (__Speed * containerHeight) duration is over this amount it will be used in its stead collapseOthers | true          | If true, other visible elements will be collapsed when another is expanded
+maxDuration    | 200,          | If the calculated (__Speed * containerHeight) duration is over this amount it will be used in its stead collapseOthers | true          | If true, other visible elements will be collapsed when another is expanded callback       | null          | Called when a node without children is reached (receives the clicked element)